jcebuck/jcebuck.github.io/about.md

 Through this blog, I hope to share some of the things that I've learnt, and meet many others with similar interests to me!

-You can contact me at: `jcebuck at gmail d0t com`
+You can contact me at: `jcebuck at gmail dot com`